rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 ####Building an application around the data

 **Data organization**.
-After validating that the measurments could be clinically meaningful, we addressed the practical challenge of managing this large volume of data.
-We built a tool that clinicians and resarchers could use to extract insights from the data.
-In this case, the data had structure, with cohort comprised of patients.
-In each patient was sampled many times.
-Each sample could have thousands of infections identified.
+After validating that the measurements could be clinically meaningful, we addressed the practical challenge of managing this large volume of data.
+To do this, we built an application that would serve the data such that clinicians and researchers could easily extract insights from it.
+We designed the application around the basic organization of the data, with natural segmentation of cohorts, patients, samples, and micro-organisms detected within each sample.

 **Encoding the questions**.
 Each layer of organization had associated questions.
-We built a `Django` application that split the data according to these layers of organization and designed views (tables and visualizations) that were responsive to questions at each layer of organization.
+In addition to splitting the data according to these layers of organization, the application views (tables and visualizations) were responsive to questions at each layer of organization.

 **Designing the views**.
-Each view (page) in the application sources `bootstrap` javascript and css templates.
-These take care of the basic layout.
-Each view is also coupled to a `.html` template, url, and function in the `views.py` script.

-Each function in `views.py` recieves parameters from the url string for that view (e.g., `p1` and `p2` below), generates objects (e.g., tables or graphs), and returns the objects to the `.html` template for layout.
+Each view in the application used the `bootstrap` framework, which take care of the basic layout.
+Each view was coupled to an associated `.html` template, url, and function in the `views.py` script.
+Each function irecieves parameters from the url string for that view (e.g., `p1` and `p2` below), generates objects (e.g., tables or graphs), and returns the objects to the `.html` template for layout.

 Conviently, these objects can be Pandas dataframes using the `to_html()` method.
 By tagging a dataframe with relevant .css tags, it can be rendered nicely on the page.
 We easily be embedded links to other views in the table entries (below) and used `Dynatable.js`, interactive table plugin using jQuery.